gsudre/lab_notes/030-melodic_on_36p-despike.md

 # 2019-08-05 10:52:29

-We are already in MNI space, like the Yeo networks (I checke dit visually).
+We are already in MNI space, like the Yeo networks (I checked it visually).
 But the inter mask looked a bit funky, so I'll stay with the fancy mask for now.

 ```bash